marco-pontes/angularjs/readme.md

 ##### To run this app:

-In the root folder run:
+In the root 'client' folder run:

 npm install